"Safety Country"? "Hand Phone"? "Fighting"? — Unusual Phrases Our Students Use and Why

 Here are some other loanwords your Japanese students might say:

-Another loanword that is now used in Japan, South Korea, and Taiwan is “fight” or “fighting,” neither of which refer to any sort of fighting.
-Rather, these words are used to wish someone good luck, for example, “You have a test tomorrow?
-Fighting!”!
+Another loanword that is now used in Japan, South Korea and Taiwan is “fight” or “fighting,” neither of which refer to any sort of physical aggression.
+Rather, these words are used to wish someone good luck: “You have a test tomorrow?
+Fighting!”

 Just as English speakers shorten long words like “refrigerator” to “fridge,” speakers of other languages also shorten English loanwords.
 A famous example is the Japanese word kosupure (“cosplay”), which is a shortened form of “costume play.”